A study of diffusion in network with multi-body interactions using Hypergraphs: Acknowledgements

-The authors would like to show their gratitude to Shirshendu Chowdhury for his constant valuable advice and guidance for studying dynamical systems throughout this work.
+The authors would like to show their gratitude to Shirshendu Chowdhury for his constant valuable advice and guidance in studying dynamical systems throughout this work.
 His constructive comments have enriched this study enormously.
 The authors are also grateful to Timoteo Carletti for helpful discussions on the terminologies, hyper-networks, and hypergraphs.

-The authors are sincerely thankful to Meghna, Chiranjeet Ghosh, Sourav Makhal, Saikat Mondal, Buddhadev Chatterjee, Kausik Das, Arun Sardar for their precious responses in a google form, that help us to construct a toy model of dynamical network with hypergraph as its underlying architecture.
+The authors sincerely thank Meghna, Chiranjeet Ghosh, Sourav Makhal, Saikat Mondal, Buddhadev Chatterjee, Kausik Das, Arun Sardar for their precious responses in a google form, that help us to construct a toy model of dynamical network with hypergraph as its underlying architecture.
 The authors are also thankful to Mrinmay Biswas, Sugata Ghosh, Gargi Ghosh, Avishek Chatterjee, Shibananda Biswas, and Somnath Basu for fruitful discussions.

-The work of second author is supported by University Grants Commission, India (Beneficiary Code/Flag: BININ00965055 A).
+The work of the second author is supported by University Grants Commission, India (Beneficiary Code/Flag: BININ00965055 A).